Natural Pet Health, Disease Prevention & Treatment

-Mind you, more rescues than not, actually listen to and adopt our recommended methods and they boast that their puppies no longer get parvo (or kittens no longer
+Mind you, more rescues than not, actually listen to and adopt our recommended methods and they boast that their puppies no longer get parvo or kittens no longer get

-get panleukopenia) with the preventative treatment below, as they instantly start preventative treatment as soon as a new puppy walks onto the
+panleukopenia with the preventative treatment below, as they instantly start preventative treatment as soon as a new puppy or kitten walks onto the rescue's

-rescue's premises.
-Rare occasions, when a puppy may get parvo they quickly and effectively treat them on site and they ALL heal 100%.
-Some rescues
+premises.
+Rare occasions, when a puppy may get parvo or a kitten gets distemper they quickly and effectively treat them on site and they ALL heal 100%.
+Some

-boast 100% success with preventative treatment even though, PRIOR to finding out about these natural effective methods, they had years of numerous
+rescues boast 100% success with preventative treatment even though, PRIOR to finding out about these natural effective methods, they had years of numerous parvo

-parvo puppies and expensive vet bills and often the puppies did not survive with traditional treatment.
+puppies and/or distemper kittens with expensive vet bills and often the animals did not survive the traditional hospital IV veterinary treatment.